Code-Institute-Submissions/hippo/README.md

   - Sliding picture box
 - Information page.
   - Sidebar to navigate to different parts of the information
+- Links page to other sites with information about Hippopotami

 ### Features Left to Implement